Lawmakers asked to wake up and look at anesthesia laws during upcoming Session

 Jacksonville attorney and longtime Tallahassee lobbyist Chris Nuland predicted certified registered nurse anesthetists will oppose SB 1336.

-Nuland represents physician specialty groups before the Florida Legislative and regulatory boards, but he is not registered to lobby for anesthesiologists for the 2022 Legislative Session.
+Nuland represents physician specialty groups before Florida legislative and regulatory boards, but he is not registered to lobby for anesthesiologists for the 2022 Legislative Session.

 “It’s primarily about making AAs more commercially viable in the marketplace, and that’s its real intention.
 I would expect CRNAs to oppose it for that reason.
 But it’s certainly not aimed at CRNAs,” Nuland said.